3-manifolds/SnapPy/doc-source/installing.rst

 NOTE: The Windows version of SnapPy depends on the Microsoft Distributable Visual C++ Runtime.
-If you receive an error message saying "This application has failed to start because MSVCR90.DLL was not found" or "This application failed to start because the application configuration is incorrect. try downloading and installing `vcredist_x86.exe
+If you receive an error message saying "This application has failed to start because MSVCR90.DLL was not found" or "This application failed to start because the application configuration is incorrect" try downloading and installing `vcredist_x86.exe
 <http://www.microsoft.com/downloads/details.aspx?FamilyID=9b2da534-3e03-4391-8a4d-074b9f2bc1bf&displaylang=en>`_ from Microsoft.

 Linux
 --------------------

-We will eventually have some easy-to-install binary packages here, but for now here are short recipes which work on certain 32-bit Linux systems.
+We will eventually have some easy-to-install binary packages here, but for now here are short recipes which work on certain Linux systems with 32-bit kernels.
 For other systems, try the one closet to yours below, and if that fails, follow the instructions for `generic Unix`_ in the next section.

 + **Fedora:** Tested on versions 8-10 (Werewolf-Sulfer-Cambridge)::